Redfern Ocean Development

 Why would I choose a JV instead of just selling?

 A direct sale gives you a certain price today.
 A JV gives you a share of the final developed value — which is typically 2–4x the lot value.
-The trade-off is time and some market risk, but for owners who can wait 18–24 months, the financial upside of a JV is often significantly greater than a sale.
+The trade-off is time and some market risk, but for owners who can wait through the build cycle, the financial upside of a JV is often significantly greater than a sale.

 Is your property a good JV candidate?